Universality of persistence diagrams and the bottleneck and Wasserstein distances: Introduction

+\begin{theorem}[Symmetric monoidal structures for pointed metric spaces] For each $p \in [1,\infty]$ there is a symmetric monoidal category $\cat{Met_*^p}$ (Definitions \ref{def:p-strengthened} and \ref{def:xp} and Corollary~\ref{cor:monoidal-category}) for which the category of commutative monoids internal to $\cat{Met_*^p}$ is the category of $p$-subadditive commutative metric monoids. \end{theorem}

+As a corollary to these results we obtain Converse Stability Theorems (Section~\ref{sec:converse}).
+When $p=1$, the Wasserstein distance satisfies Kantorovich-Rubinstein duality (Section~\ref{sec:duality}).

-\subsection{Related Work}
+\subsection{Related work}

-Several other metrics arising in applied topology have been shown to satisfy universal properties.
-Lesnick proved a universality result for the interleaving distance \cite{lesnick2015theory} and Lesnick and Blumberg introduced the homotopy interleaving distance and proved a universality result for it \cite{blumberg2017universality}.
-Bauer, Landi, and M\'emoli proved a universality result for the Reeb graph edit distance \cite{bauer2018reeb}.
-Also compare our results with the earlier work of d'Amico, Frosini, and Landi \cite{dAFL:10}.
-A notion of Wasserstein distance between generalized persistence modules was recently developed by Bubenik, Scott, and Stanley for which a universality result analogous to ours was proven \cite{bubenik2018wasserstein}.
+Various metrics in applied topology have been shown to be universal in the sense that they are maximal stable distances.
+These include the matching distance~\cite{dAFL:10}, the interleaving and bottleneck distance~\cite{lesnick2015theory}, the homology interleaving distance~\cite{blumberg2017universality}, and the Reeb graph edit distance~\cite{bauer2018reeb}.
+In contrast, we show that the Wasserstein distances are universal in the sense of category-theory (Theorem \ref{thm:2}).

+A version of our Corollary~\ref{thm:1} appears in~\cite{bubenik2018wasserstein}.
+Their version does not assume that the sum is finite but does restrict to the special case that the set $X$ is a set of objects in a Grothendieck category with local endomorphism rings and that the set $A$ consists of the zero object.
+Also, they do not show that their result follows from a functorial construction.

 The Wasserstein distances between persistence diagrams has been studied extensively by Divol and Lacombe \cite{divol2019understanding}.
 There they relate the Wasserstein distance between persistence diagrams to the classical Wasserstein distance on probability measures.
-Among other things, this allows for a version of Kantorovich-Rubinstein duality to be recovered for persistence diagrams, something that we treat more directly in the present paper.
+Among other things, this allows for a version of Kantorovich-Rubinstein duality to be recovered for persistence diagrams.